ImAKappa/pftp/docs/index.md

-# Introduction
+# Welcome!

 This short guide will help you go from **zero** programming experience to being comfortable writing in Python.

+## 🐍 Why Python?

 Python is a language for communicating with your computer.
 Knowing Python will empower you to:

 1. **Automate repetitive tasks**

     - Getting updates from websites that change over time
-    - Moving/renaming/merging files & folders
+    - Moving, renaming, and merging files & folders
-    - Formatting/sorting/organizing text and images
+    - Formatting, sorting, and organizing text and images
-    - Web scraping

 2. **Create apps for work and entertainment**